 Moving on from the best calcium sources, let’s take a look at replacements for some traditional dairy foods!
 An excellent place to find these replacements is your local health food stores, and also the health food aisle of most supermarkets today.

-Yoghurt – this is often a child’s favourite food, or close to it.
+This is often a child’s favourite food, or close to it.
 These days you can find many dairy-free yoghurt alternatives.
 Coconut yoghurt is a great one to start with.
 There are a large number of varieties, so make sure that you don’t stop at the first one if you get a ‘yuck’.
 If you end up with a collection in your fridge, they are great in smoothies, or in any recipes that call for yoghurt (such as yoghurt cakes).

-Cheese – Savoury yeast flakes are a good alternative for making things like cheese sauce, and mac’n’cheese style dishes.
+Savoury yeast flakes are a good alternative for making things like cheese sauce, and mac’n’cheese style dishes.
 You can also buy vegan based cheeses that are completely dairy-free.

-Butter – this is a funny one.
+his is a funny one.
 Many people who are dairy intolerant, can tolerate butter, or clarified butter which is called ghee.
 If this isn’t the case for your child, you can use any non-dairy based spread instead.
 Avocado makes a lovely natural butter alternative on bread if you prefer.

-Ice Cream – dairy-free ice creams have come a long way!
+Dairy-free ice creams have come a long way!
 There are some delicious vegan ice cream varieties available.
 They are usually made with coconut milk, but also come made with things like almond or soy.
 Make sure that you check the ingredients to make sure the one you choose is entirely dairy-free, as some are mixed.

-Cream – the best cream alternative is coconut cream, which can be whipped just like regular cream.
+The best cream alternative is coconut cream, which can be whipped just like regular cream.
 You can also find soy cream and other options at health food stores.

-Milk – there are many milk alternatives available these days, and if your keen you can also make them yourself at home quite easily.
+There are many milk alternatives available these days, and if your keen you can also make them yourself at home quite easily.
 In your local supermarket, you can probably find oat milk, rice milk, almond milk, coconut milk, macadamia milk, soy milk and mixtures of all of these.
 This will be a trial and error process, as each child/person likes different things.
 If you get some of these milks and they are in the ‘don’t like’ pile, you can use them up in baking and cooking just as you would regular milk.

 On the whole, you will be pleasantly surprised to find dairy-free alternatives to most dairy items available.
 Whilst you are at your health food store picking up these items, have a look in the cookie aisle.
 There are brands of cookies and snacks that are specifically dairy-free, and there will also be many vegan options to choose from.
 Vegan foods have no dairy and no animal products whatsoever.